Artistic director Lucie Boissinot

 First-year dancers Rosalie Boivin, Gabrielle Bouchard, Léa Boudreault, Julianna Bryson, Victor Burdet, Lily Burpee, Angélyk Delisle-Hevey, Ambre Dupuis, Jean-François Gilède, Tom Godefroid, Alice Jackson, Clodie Lambert, Rosalie Lamoureux, Sarah Manipou, Charlotte Mégardon, Manon Scialfa, Jules Talavera, Alex Turcotte, Anna Vauquier

 Parts+Labour_Danse consists of Emily Gualtieri and David Albert-Toth, two Montréal choreographers who have become increasingly prominent in recent years.
 Pitting the concrete against fantasy, collaboration is the key word in their creative universe.
 The methods they devise involve a call-and-response approach to collaboration that has given rise to the company’s unique vocabulary, which pits the performer between script and spontaneity, in a state of constant renewal and presence.
-Following their 2013 works La chute and In Mixed Company, Emily and David presented La vie attend in Montreal in 2017.
-The work went on to tour in Atlantic Canada, Montreal, and Toronto, where it was nominated for a Dora Mavor Moore award for Outstanding Ensemble.
-In November 2021, the pair premiere their new work at Danse Danse, Efer with a cast of seven dancers.
+Following their 2013 works La chute and In Mixed Company, Emily and David presented La vie attend in Montréal in 2017.
+The work went on to tour in Atlantic Canada and Toronto, where it was nominated for a Dora Mavor Moore award for Outstanding Ensemble.
+In 2021, the pair premiere their new work with Danse Danse, Efer, with a cast of seven dancers.
 David and Emily regularly teach masterclasses and workshops, have been called upon for nearly a dozen commissioned works on a national level, and have recently begun more international activity.
 David and Emily have been Artists in Residence at Concordia University (2019-2020) and Compagnie Flak (2019-2022).